quelea-projection/quelea-projection.github.io/docs/Adding_items_to_Order_of_Service.md

 permalink: /Adding_items_to_Order_of_Service/
 ---

+# Adding items to the order of service

 The Order of Service, or Schedule, is a way for you to organize multiple items for a certain occasion, e.g. a service.
 You can add songs, Bible passages, images, presentations, timers and videos (from a file on your computer, from YouTube or from a DVD) and then place them in the order you would like to have them.

 Adding a song